darktable-org/dtdocs/content/module-reference/processing-modules/agx.md

 ### look

 The "look" controls allow post-processing after the tone mapping operation.
 Since they are applied after the tone mapping, they are _display-referred_ operations, and can result in clipping.
 Use them carefully.

-By default, the _look_ controls are placed inside a collapsible section.
-If you desire to keep them visible at all times, you can set `plugins/darkroom/agx/look_always_visible=TRUE` in `darktablerc`.

 slope
 : Multiplies the output values by this factor.
 Black (a value of 0) is not affected.
 Values above 1 brighten the image and increase contrast; those below darken the image and reduce contrast.